ludwiglierhammer/glamod-marine-processing/obs-suite/docs/source/index.rst

 ========

 Level 1a contains the initial data converted from the input data sources (level0) to files compatible with the CDM.

-For the ICOADS / IMMA formatted files processed for the first data release the files are converted with the following
-commands:
+Every monthly file of the individual source-deck ICOADS dataset partitions is converted with the following command:

 .. code:: bash